Jan-Benedict E. M. Steenkamp Award

-A 4-member Award Committee, formed by the IJRM editor and the EMAC VP of Publications, manages the nomination and selection procedure.
-For the 2018 Jan-Benedict E.M.
-Steenkamp Award, the committee was composed of Michael Haenlein (ESCP Europe, France; Chairperson), Tulin Erdem (New York University, USA), Iris Hung (Fudan University, China), and Ajay Kohli (Georgia Institute of Technology, USA).
+A 4-member Award Committee, formed by the IJRM editor and the EMAC VP of Publications, managed the nomination and selection procedure.
+For this year, the committee is composed of Bernd Skiera (Goethe-University, Germany; Chairperson), Zeynep Gürhan-Canli (Koç University, Turkey), Martin Schreier (WU Vienna, Austria), and Steven Shugan (University of Florida, USA).

-- After receiving the votes, the Award Committee deliberates on the winning paper guided by the following criteria: (1) the votes received from the IJRM Editorial Board, (2) its ISI and Google Scholar citations, and (3) its quality, as assessed by the committee’s in-depth reading.
-There can be two winners in exceptional cases (not more than once every 3 years on average).
+- After receiving the votes, the committee then deliberates on the winning paper guided by the following criteria: (1) the votes received from the IJRM Editorial Board, (2) its ISI and Google Scholar citations, and (3) its quality, as assessed by the committee’s in-depth reading.
+Given these criteria, there is room to deviate from the mere vote tallying, but the deviation needs to be clearly argued, and rather exceptional.
+There can also be two winners in exceptional cases (not more than once every 3 years on average).

 We congratulate the authors for receiving this award.